decentralized-identity/waci-presentation-exchange/spec/spec.md

 ```
 https://example.com/some/path?_oob=eyJ0eXBlIjoiaHR0cHM6Ly9kaWRjb21tLm9yZy9vdXQtb2YtYmFuZC8yLjAvaW52aXRhdGlvbiIsImlkIjoiPGlkIHVzZWQgZm9yIGNvbnRleHQgYXMgcHRoaWQ-IiwiZnJvbSI6ImRpZDpleGFtcGxlOnZlcmlmaWVyIiwiYm9keSI6eyJnb2FsX2NvZGUiOiJzdHJlYW1saW5lZC12cCIsImFjY2VwdCI6WyJkaWRjb21tL3YyIl19fQ==
 ```

+#### QR Code generated

+TODO: Sam will make a QR from the above and paste it here; perhaps also describe the libraries/parameters/etc used?
+See issue #13

+#### QR Code scanning and processing

 The URI, if loaded into a browser should display instructions on how to download and use a mobile application.
 If scanned inside an app that understands this protocol, the message should be extracted from the URI's `_oob` query parameter and processed without resolving the URI.
 This behavior allows for a better fallback user experience should a user encounter a QR code without having a suitable app.